Passports & Visas

 Passports Are the First Step in International Travel!In order to apply for entry into another country, you must have a passport that is valid for at least 6 months past your return date (and some countries require up to 18 months validity).
 If you do not currently have a passport with this validity, you should apply for a new passport immediately.
 See the State Department's website for instructions on how and where to apply for a new passport.

 Regular passport processing times are typically 4-6 weeks.
 Expedited passport services are available for an additional fee.
 General expedited services take 2-3 weeks door-to-door.
 However, there are faster expediting services through the Colorado Passport Agency if you are traveling within 14 days or need a passport to secure your visa within four weeks.
-Note that, due to COVID, these timelines are currently much longer and appointment availability at the Colorado Passport Agency is extremely limited (see note at the top of this page).
+Note that these timelines are currently much longer and appointment availability at the Colorado Passport Agency is extremely limited (see note at the top of this page).

-We also strongly recommend that your emergency contacts make sure they have a valid passport.
-This way, not only will they be able to visit you (if applicable), but having a valid passport also ensures that they would be able to come to you in case of emergency.
+We also strongly recommend your emergency contacts have a valid passport.
+This way, not only will they be able to visit you (if applicable), but having a valid passport also ensures they would be able to come to you in case of emergency.

 What's the Deal with Visas?

-- Know that you aren't able to apply for your visa until after you have been accepted into your program (as a formal acceptance letter is a common requirement for visa applications).
-And application deadlines are set with visas timelines in mind.
+- Know you aren't able to apply for your visa until after you have been accepted into your program (as a formal acceptance letter is a common requirement for visa applications).
+And application deadlines are set with visa timelines in mind.

 - Once you are accepted into your program, you will find a new item in your MyCUAbroad checklist telling you where to find the visa information specific for your program.

-- Some students even take visa requirements into consideration when choosing where they want to go.
-If you have questions concerning whether a particular program requires an entry visa for planning purposes (such as for multiple education abroad programs), please contact your Program Manager.
+- Some students even take visa requirements into consideration when choosing where to study.
+When planning your study abroad program, if you have questions regarding a particular country’s visa requirements, please contact your program manager.